 -Currently, all Joyland fiction editors are accepting submissions at firstname.lastname@example.org

 - Each editor works with authors with some connection to their area.
 It's pretty loose: living in the respective city or region for any amount of time is qualification enough for submission.
-The city-as-setting is in no way mandatory.

 - Send story as email paste-in (no attachments please) with a short bio, and your subject line should be formatted like this: